Fvenyuy-Estel/sam-py-ecom/content/Specification.md

       Would you like to enable X-Ray tracing on the function(s) in your application?  [y/N]:

-      Would you like to enable monitoring using CloudWatch Application Insights?
+      Would you like to enable monitoring using CloudWatch Application Insights? [y/N]:
-      For more info, please view https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-application-insights.html [y/N]:

-      Project name [python-sam-ecom]: python-sam-ecom
+      Project name [python-sam-ecom]:

    ```